ngburke/pollyaudit/README.md

 pollyaudit
 ==========

-Audit and test module Polly, a deterministic Bitcoin hardware wallet adhering to [BIP32].
-Polly is still in prototyping phase, more information to come.
+Audit and test module for Polly, a deterministic Bitcoin hardware wallet adhering to [BIP32].
+Polly is still in development, more information to come.

 Tested with Python 3.3.